TumanovArtem/aviet.ugatu.su/www/html/wp-content/plugins/wp-html-compression/readme.txt

 If the links in your HTML are *not* hard-coded as hashes without the use of a script, an issue could occur with URL shortening.
 If so, setting `$shorten_urls` on line `21` of *libs/html-minify.php* to `false` will fix that.

-= My URLs have the "http:" and/or "https:" stripped?? =
+= My URLs have the "https:" and/or "https:" stripped?? =

 This is totally fine and actually intentional.
 It's standard and will not cause 404s nor get in the way of your SEO, but it *will* lower file size!
-You might be interested in reading more about this technique, called **[scheme-relative URLs](http://paulirish.com/2010/the-protocol-relative-url/)**.
+You might be interested in reading more about this technique, called **[scheme-relative URLs](https://paulirish.com/2010/the-protocol-relative-url/)**.

 = Why does my compressed HTML have a space between most tags? =